thisandagain/troll/README.md

 });
 ```

 The value returned for the `troll` key represents the probability of that user being a troll.
-A value close to zero means that they are most likely not a troll, while a number closer to one means that they are.
+In other words, a value of `0` would represent a particularly friendly user, while a value of `1` would be... uh, Ted Dziuba?

 ---